ldelossa/cilium/.github/ISSUE_TEMPLATE/enterprise_release_template.md

   - Example PR: https://github.com/isovalent/helm-charts/pull/389/files
   - [ ] Merge the PR
   - [ ] Create a release: https://github.com/isovalent/helm-charts/releases/new
-    - You can use Github's 'tag on publish' feature: Enter your desired tag in the tag field of the form (it should say something like 'create tag on publish').
+    - You can use Github's 'tag on publish' feature: Enter your desired tag in the tag field of the form (it should say something like 'Create new tag: vX.Y.Z on publish').
 Make sure you select the same branch you merged your PR into.
 - [ ] Update the version in the cilium enterprise docs.
   - If you are releasing the very first (non-beta) enterprise release for a minor version, you will have to create a new branch in the enterprise docs repo.
 The enterprise docs are structured so that the latest version is on the `master` branch, and older releases on `X.Y` branches.
 Example: If `1.12.3` is the latest OSS version, and so far only 1.12.2-cee.beta1 has been released, you'll have to create a branch `1.12` off `master` to release `1.12.3-cee.1`.
   - [ ] Create a PR which updates the toplevel VERSION file to your newly released version.
 Target the PR at the `X.Y` branch.
 If there is no such branch, and you are releasing the latest minor, target `master`.